 This defines who the abusers are and what they do.
 There are words for what happened to you and how you developed CPTSD or D.I.D. as a result.
 Also included are the techniques they are using today to silence your voice.

 Ableist: the original definition (added to the dictionary December 2019…let that sink in) is one who engages in the discrimination or prejudice against people with disabilities in favor of able-bodied people; hence, the term is rooted in “the disabled vs. abled” type of thinkers.
-The Cluster B’s wasted no time throwing this word around at anyone who dared to say anything as basic as being abused by a personality disorder.
-This is mostly due to the years (yes, years, at least since 2014) they have been allowed to attack, unchecked, while claiming their behaviorally based disorder is a “mental illness”.
+The Cluster Bs wasted no time throwing this word around at anyone who dared to say anything as basic as having been abused by a personality disorder.
+This is mostly due to the years (yes, years, at least since 2014) that they have been allowed to attack, unchecked, while claiming their behaviorally based disorder is a “mental illness”.
 This is not the first politically correct term they have weaponized as a quick power grab, nor will it be the last.

 See also: Cluster B Personality Disorders

-See also: Gaslighting; Soul Murder; Triangulation
+See also: Enabler Parent; Gaslighting; Mini-Me Sibling; Soul Murder; Triangulation

 Borderland: Thanks to Christine Ann Lawson (author of Understanding the Borderline Mother) for this term.
 It associates growing up in the home of a parent with BPD as living inside Alice in Wonderland.
 Logic is scarce while confusion reigns supreme.
 Constant, volatile changes in the child’s daily life, forcing them to cope by anticipating the needs and ever-changing mood swings to survive living with the borderline parent.

-See also Borderline Personality Disorder; Gaslighting
+See also Borderline Personality Disorder; Gaslighting; Splitting

 Borderline Personality Disorder (BPD): this is considered the “counterpart” to ASPD, due to their shared traits of poor emotional impulse control.
 Here the aggressive behavior is triggered by neglect, abandonment, and, most recently, perceiving themselves as “stigmatized”.
 Further confounding this is their rapidly changing mood swings; (unlike bipolar disorder, which is fully capable of maintaining a mood for days, weeks, even months at a time) in a single day.